 This course prepares students with the knowledge and physical skills needed to enter the field of law enforcement or fire safety while focusing on strength, endurance, fitness, and health.
-Student course work will also include CPR and First Aid certification as well as the state-required Health component.
+Student course work will also include CPR and First Aid certification as well as the staterequired Health component.
 Guided Enrollment Note: This course is offered only at Olathe West High School as part of the Public Safety Academy.

-Public Safety Capstone - Fire Science
+Public Safety Capstone - Fire Science PS 69 Grade Level: 12 6

-Prerequisite: Hazardous Materials for the First Responder
+One Semester - 0.5 credit Prerequisite: Hazardous Materials for the First Responder